 The Cormorant is a compact, unmanned, single-engine, VTOL (Vertical Take Off and Landing) aircraft.
 Internal lift rotors enable the Cormorant to fly inside obstructed (e.g. mountainous, wooded, urban) terrain where helicopters are unable to operate.
-The Cormorant is innovative due to its internal rotors and significant payload capacity that allows for the evacuation of 2 casualties as well as fast and flexible payload reconfiguration for other missions.
-It is also ideally suited to special robotic operation, for example via Tele-Presence.
+The Cormorant's particulary innovative features are its internal rotors and significant payload capacity that allows for the evacuation of 2 casualties as well as fast and flexible payload reconfiguration for other missions.
+The Cormorant is a prototype proof of concept for the Urban Aeronautics CityHawk.

 Stage of Development

-Power: Single Turbomeca Arriel 2N Turboshaft • (985 SHP Uninstalled T.O.
-Power @ S.L.
-ISA)
+Powerplant: Single Turbomeca Arriel 2N Turboshaft (985 shp)

 Our Take on Cormorant